aatmunbaxi/site/content/computing/doom-config.md

           (setq org-journal-dir "~/Documents/org/journal")
 ```

-By default, the `org-preview-latex-default-process` doesn't play well with tikz pictures.
+By default, the `org-preview-latex-default-process` doesn&rsquo;t play well with tikz pictures.
 To fix this, we use `imagemagick` instead.

 ```emacs-lisp